AFBTX Acoustic Foam Bass Traps (2 bass traps per pack)

 - Ideal for recording studios – mixing rooms – vocal booths – home cinemas

-A vital part of your studios acoustic treatment Bass Traps works by trapping the random ‘omni-directional’ bass energy that tends to cluster in corners and overwhelm the room.
+A vital part of your studios acoustic treatment, Bass Traps work by trapping the random ‘omni-directional’ bass energy that tends to cluster in corners and overwhelm the room.
 They have the positive effect of reducing smear and giving bass more definition and punch allowing you to control low frequency energy. and helping your studio to attain a tighter, more controlled bass.

 From The Manufacturer – Comfortex Limited